MrThearMan/graphene-django-extensions/docs/testing.md

 ## GraphQLClient

 Testing client with a convenient response object and database query counting.
 Can be accessed through `graphql` fixture.
-The query counting can be accessed separately via `query_counter` fixture.